maggiecrowner/DS5001-Final-Project/README.md

 Provide a brief description of your source material, including its provenance and content.
 Tell us where you found it and what kind of content it contains.

 *The Song Lyrics data set was compiled by Kaggle user deepshah16.
-It is a corpus of song lyrics from 21 different artists, with csv or json files available to download for each artist.*
+It is a collection of song lyrics from 21 different artists, with csv or json files available to download for each artist.
+10 artists (Ariana Grande, Justin Bieber, Nicki Minaj, Selena Gomez, Post Malone, Maroon5, Taylor Swift, Drake, DuaLipa, and Beyonce) were selected for this corpus.*

 ### Source Features (1)

 - **Source URL:** https://www.kaggle.com/datasets/deepshah16/song-lyrics-dataset
 - **UVA Box URL:** https://virginia.box.com/s/af0cadpz4j7l0ye8ukkvz651y9dkr42g
-- **Number of raw documents:** 6027 songs
+- **Number of raw documents:** 3097 songs (from the 10 artists specified above)
-- **Total size of raw documents (e.g. in MB):**
+- **Total size of raw documents (e.g. in MB):** ~5.52 MB
 - **File format(s), e.g. XML, plaintext, etc.:** CSV

 ### Source Document Structure (1)